rama41222/tradility/README.md

 This API will return a set of Curriency conversion rates hourly.
 It helps you to convert between any of the currencies available using the GraphQL API.
 This api follows a code first approach to graphql.

-Given below is a sample GQL
+Given below is a sample GQL.
+Open [grahpiql](http://localhost:3000/graphql)

 * The fixers query will give you the mamjor currency conversions.